michael/documents-legacy/eventually-consistent.md

 # Removing the hurdles

 The most essential problem is that it's pretty hard to get involved.
 What if you could just put a link next to your article enabling users to contribute to the text directly?
+With Prose and Jekyll this is now possible.

 ![Edit in Prose](http://farm9.staticflickr.com/8429/7686113722_2e2044fdff.jpg)